mgijax/autolittriage/Readme.txt

 	I shifted around the try..except stmts to retry the batch up to 5 times, This worked, but only found 35 more reviews from pubmed to remove.

+	NOTE this does show that Pubmed does go back and update the "review" status of papers sometimes after a paper has been in Pubmed for a while.

     Not sure doing this additional "reviews" finds is worth it since Lori has already updated review papers in MGI from pubmed, but I wanted to check this.
 If I find this is not worth it, I can skip these steps in